 Cork may have died with their boots on against Mayo in what was the game of the championship thus far in Limerick, but their 11-point loss in the Munster final is what has saw them slip down the pecking order here.
-With Ronan McCarthy appointed as their new manager, the Rebels will have to rebuild again next season.
+On the lookout for a new manager, the Rebels will have to rebuild again next season.

 Things went downhill for the Mourne men after their shock Ulster semi-final win over Monaghan, losing the northern province's decider to Tyrone by eight points, before the same margin separated them and the Farney men in the last 12.